diggsweden/dgc-java/README.md

 The code is structured into the following parts:

-- API - Java POJO:s generated from the [schema](https://github.com/ehn-digital-green-development/hcert-schema).
+- API - Java POJO:s generated from the [schema](https://github.com/ehn-digital-green-development/hcert-schema). **dgc-schema**

-- CBOR, CWT/COSE - Support for representing the DGC in CBOR and to sign/validate it.
+- CBOR, CWT/COSE - Support for representing the DGC in CBOR and to sign/validate it. **dgc-create-validate**

-- Compresssion/decompression
+- Compresssion/decompression. **dgc-create-validate**

-- Base45 implementation
+- Base45 implementation. **dgc-create-validate**

-- QR code generation - Support for creating/reading QR-codes.
+- QR code generation - Support for creating/reading QR-codes. **dgc-create-validate**

-- Service layer - A service that ties all the above components together and presents high-level methods for creating and validating Digital Green Certificates.
+- Service layer - A service that ties all the above components together and presents high-level methods for creating and validating Digital Green Certificates. **dgc-create-validate**

 ## Maven